lmrandem/web_scraper/README.md

 There are also some optional arguments.

+- `--element`: Specifies the element to read from.
 - `--class-name`: Specifies a class name to scrape sentences from.
 - `--min`: Specifies the minimum amount of words a sentence needs to be saved.
 Default value is 5.
 - `--max`: Specifies the maximum amount of words a sentence can have to be saved.
 Default value is 30.